First Timers Guide: 5 Things to Consider When Planning Your Trip to Patagonia

 We were so glad we rented a car for this drive.
 It’s one of the most beautiful scenic drives in Chilean Patagonia.
 Pick up the two-lane highway to Puerto Natales right next to the airport.
 The road is flat, in good condition, and with very mild traffic (but enough if needed, in the event of an emergency).
 Driving independently means you can stop whenever you want for as long as you want.

 Many travelers combine a trip to neighboring countries when visiting either Chile or Argentina.
 The Perito Moreno Glacier, El Calafate, and nearby El Chaltén in Argentina are hugely popular, and an easy 4-5 hour bus ride from Puerto Natales.
-But for us, we couldn’t imagine coming all this way to Torres del Paine in southern Chile without seeing The End of the World - Fin del Mundo - in Ushuaia, Argentina.
+But for us, we couldn’t imagine coming all this way to Torres del Paine in southern Chile without seeing The Southernmost City in the World - el fin del mundo - in Ushuaia Patagonia in Argentina.
 This port city in Tierra del Fuego is the jumping off point for travelers heading to Antarctica and considered by most people to be the true ‘end of the world’ city.
 Sounds great, right?
 It’s 14 hours away from Puerto Natales!

 Argentina Reciprocity Fee - American, Australian and Canadian citizens are required to pay a non-refundable fee to enter Argentina at the point of entry.
-The fee is $160 and lasts for ten years.
+The fee is $160 for Americans ($100 for Australians and Canadians) and lasts for ten years.
 (At the time of this writing, however, the Argentine government has temporarily suspended this fee collection from American citizens traveling to Argentina for less than 90 days.
 Check the Argentina State Department website to get the most up-to-date info.)

 Your options to get to Ushuaia are to fly, take a bus, or rent a car and drive.